-A frontage is that part of the lot and/or building façade that faces: 1) an existing or ordinance required public or private street, 2) a street designated on an adopted Streets Map, 3) a platted right-of-way offered for dedication and at least 30 feet in width, or 4) a public space, such as an open space, public path, or transit corridor.
-A frontage does not include any building that is at least 100' behind the required setback line.
-Frontages are that part of the lot and/or building facade that faces a public or private street or public space, such as an open space, public path, or transit corridor.
+Frontages are that part of the lot and/or building facade that faces a public or private street or public space, such as an open space, public path, or transit-corridor.
 Many of the regulations for the TOD Districts including, but not limited to, dimensional and design standards, are controlled by frontage type.

 - A. Application.
-Street Classification and Ffrontage types within the TOD Districts are as follows: - For Tthat portion of a lot that abuts an arterial street or collector, classified as a Main Street, 4+Lane Avenue/ Boulevard, or Limited Access Road.
-Sstreet classifications and frontage types are determined as follows: - a.
+Street Classification and Ffrontage types within the TOD Districts are as follows: - For Tthat portion of a lot that abuts an Arterial street, Collector, or Main Street classified as a Main Street, 4+Lane Avenue/Boulevard, or Limited Access Road.
+Satreet classifications and frontage types are determined as follows: - a.
 If a Streets Map has been adopted, the Streets Map classifications designates the street classification and frontage type. - b.
-If a Streets Map has not been adopted, the street classifications in an adopted Station Area Plandesignates the street classification and frontage type. - Where a Streets Map or adopted Station-Area Plan does not provide adequate information to designate a frontage type for a Arterial or Collector for a non-local or arterial street, the frontage type shall be assigned the designation of other frontage, either other frontage - primary or other frontage secondary.
+If a Streets Map has not been adopted, the street classifications in an adopted Station Area Plandesignates the street classification and frontage type. - Where a Streets Map or adopted Station-Area Plan does not provide adequate information to designate a frontage type for an Arterial, Collector or Main Street, the frontage type shall be assigned the designation of other frontage, either other frontage primary or other frontage secondary.
 Reference sections 15.1.7.B.4 and 15.1.7.B.5 for criteria for these frontage types. - B. Street Classifications and Frontage Types.
-The frontages listed in item A above are defined as follows: - Main Street Street Classification and Frontage Type.
+The frontages listed in item A above are defined as follows: - 1.
+Main Street Street Classification and Frontage Type.
 Destination streets that provide access to and function as centers of civic, social, and commercial activity with the highest level of comfort, security, and access for pedestrians and development focused toward the pedestrian realm, as defined by the an adopted Streets Map.
-Until such time as a Streets Map is developed and adopted for the area in which a property is located, a street designated as a "Main Street" or a "Retail Street" by an Area Plan shall be considered a "Main Street". or the adopted Station Area Plan.
-A street designated as a "Retail Street" by an Area Plan shall be considered a Main Street.
+Until such time as a Streets Map is developed and adopted for the area in which a property is located, a street designated as a "Main Street" or a "Retail Street" by an Area Plan shall be considered a

+"Main Street".-or the adopted Station Area Plan.
+Astreet designated as a "Retail Street" by an Area-Plan shall be considered a Main Street.

-- 2. Four Plus Lane (4+ Lane) Avenue/Boulevard - Street Classification and Frontage Type.
+2. Four Plus Lane (4+ Lane) Avenue/Boulevard

+- Street Classification and Frontage Type.
 A right-of-way with a minimum of two lanes of travel for each direction and center space.
-Such rights-of-way may be existing, identified on an adopted transportation plan or map, or in an Area Plan. - 3.
-Limited Access Road-Street Classification and Frontage Type.
+Such rights-of-way may be existing, identified on an adopted transportation plan or map, or in an Area Plan.

+3. Limited Access Road - Street Classification and Frontage Type.
 A limited-access road is an interstate, parkway, or similar roadway designated for high-speed traffic which has limited or no access to adjacent property, and typically a degree of separation of opposing traffic flow.
 Any frontage abutting a freight rail corridor and/or a transit corridor that does not have pedestrian access is designated a limited access road frontage type.